 Genomic Implications

-Genomic Implication, Therapeutic Implication, Diagnostic Implication
+Genomic Implication, Therapeutic Implication, Diagnostic Implication, Molecular Consequence

-Genomic Implications are assertions of likely effects genomic results on the patient, tumor, or other subject.
+Genomic Implications are assertions of likely effects of genomic results on the patient, tumor, or other subject.
 Implications are relevant for areas of genomic testing including inherited disease, pharmacogenomics and somatic.
 For inherited diseases, a diagnostic implication indicates the likelihood of inheritance of a particular disease (the associated-phenotype) as well as how inheritance is likely to occur (mode-of-inheritance).
 For other more specific guidance, see the pharmacogenomics and somatics pages.

 These actions can be specific recommendations be taken and are driven by the results found.
 These can be a Follow-up Recommendation which can be used to indicate when some sort of follow-up (additional testing, genetic counseling) is required, or a Medication Recommendation which can be used to propose medication recommendations based on the results of the test.